jed709/jed709.github.io/index.md

 As we can see, the HDPI cuts off all the extreme values that don't fall within our arbitrary confidence region.
 Thus, this interval provides a good representation of the values in our posterior that we deem credible.
 Now that we have a Credible Interval, making inferences about the parameter is easy: 95% of values in our HDPI are below zero, so we are 95% confident that `mu` is negative.
 To phrase this in terms of the dataset we are working with, we are 95% certain the the difference between condition 1 and condition 2 falls between -2.29 and -0.50.
-In other words, we are very confident that condition 2 gained more sleep.
+We can say, then, that the effect of condition on sleep is _credible_.

+Accordingly, we can use parameter estimation to accomplish things that Bayes Factors cannot.
+Rather than a ratio of evidence, we can compute a distribution of beliefs about a model that incorporates uncertainty.
+But we can only do so much with the `BayesFactor` package.
+What if we had a more complicated design?
+Further, what if we wanted to incorporate prior knowledge into our models?
+With this package, the latter is possible, but options for specifying priors are limited.
+To address the problems, we must turn to the `brms` package.